nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 #### 8. Check your understanding!
 You can also combine the `..` functionality with ls to list the contents of a directory higher up in the tree.
 What would this command look like?
 a.
-First, change directory into your chosen DirectoryName.
+First, change directory into your chosen DirectoryName. <br>
 b.
 Then, using `ls` and the `..` functionality, list the contents of the directory you were previously in.
-(You can play around until you get this)
+(You can play around until you get this) <br>

 -------
 ### Paths and directory structure